Koredotcom/docs/docs/xo/automation/use-cases/digital-forms.md

 ### Invocation from Panels

-Digital Forms are rendered in Digital Views by configuring Widgets & Panels, [see here for more on Digital Views](https://developer.kore.ai/docs/bots/bot-builder-tool/digital-views/).
+Digital Forms are rendered in Digital Views by configuring Widgets & Panels, [Learn more](https://developer.kore.ai/docs/bots/bot-builder-tool/digital-views/).

 To invoke a form using Widgets and Panels, follow the below steps: